 Big Daddy’s is a lovely place.
 Honestly, it’s a terrible place—but it’s lovely, too.
-Bright, loud, bustling, and absurdly kitschy…if that’s your scene, you’ll be in love.
+Bright, loud, busy as hell, and absurdly kitschy…if that’s your scene, you’ll be in love.

 Alternatively, if you’re like me, and you don’t feel at home under super-bright lighting or with jukebox classics constantly threatening to overwhelm your conversation, but you do have a nut allergy—well, you’ll be grateful to be able to eat at a diner, at the very least.

 I’ve heard over and over that Big Daddy’s is nut-free, but they don’t categorize themselves as such on their website, so I wanted to make sure.
 I’ve spoken to servers and they’re always confident: no nuts on the menu, nor in the kitchen.
 Still, I wanted to know—are they truly nut-free, in the they-vet-their-vendors-and-I-can-eat-a-slice-of-pie sense, or do they just happen not to have any (intentional) nuts on the menu?

 In an attempt to get some real answers, I called Big Daddy’s and spoke with a very understanding representative.
 She asked me to forward her a list of my questions so she could double-check on the answers, as she didn’t want to risk misleading me.
 Fair enough.
 Half an hour later, I had the following reply in my inbox: